mosaic-design-system/docs/src/guidelines/colour.md

 ### Danger

 This colour is used to indicate information about destructive activities or to validate form completion, where failure to take or avoid a specific action could result in the loss of data or the inability to submit a form.
-It should be clear to users that disregarding such a message may not be reversible or with of form validation, that users must make the necessary changes.
-For example, a message stating that deleting a file cannot be undone.
+It should be clear to users that disregarding such a message may not be reversible, or that without correct form validation users must make the necessary changes to continue.

 \[swatches]